moja-global/community-website/website/blog/2022-03-11-moja-global-is-participating-in-google-summer-of-code-2022.md

 We recommend checking out the [Google Summer of Code Contributor guide](https://google.github.io/gsocguides/student/) to getting started.
 We encourage the potential GSoC participants to join our [Slack workspace](https://join.slack.com/t/mojaglobal/shared_invite/zt-o6ta1ug0-rVLjAo460~d7JbZ~HpFFtw) and join our upcoming working group meetings.

 The application window opens on April 4, 2022.
 However, we want to work with potential student developers before GSoC starts.
 All the project ideas have a small task associated with them which you can find under the `First steps` section.
 The tasks are as simple as setting the project, running a user story and sharing your findings.
-Implementing these first steps are necessary and we would ask you to write about that in your proposal (without fail!).
+Implementing these steps are a requirement to apply, hence please provide a short summary of your findings in your GSoC project proposal.

 For more updates, please sign-up for the [Google Summer of Code mailing lists](https://developers.google.com/open-source/gsoc/resources/lists).